Invasion Coast Walk

-This page provides information about a walk along part of this Invasion Coast, to view some of the heritage buildings that helped to defend this part of the Kent coast.
+This page provides information about a walk along part of this Invasion Coast, to view many of the defensive historical sites and structures that helped to defend this part of the Kent coast.

 Martello Tower No.23

 We have divided the walk into five sections, to help if you would like to start and end your walk at any point along the route.
 The total length of the walk is about 12¾ miles.
 Details of each section are given below, with Section 1 starting at the southernmost point at Dungeness and Section 5 ending at Dymchurch Redoubt.

 There are car parks adjacent to the walk at Dymchurch, St Mary's Bay, LIttlestone, Greatstone, Lydd-on-Sea and Dungeness.

 Bus route 102 runs on the A259, which is alongside most of the walk, as far as Lydd-on-Sea in the south.